blueridgeboost/blueridgeboost.github.io/src/content/blog/new-office-ready.md

 +++
-title = "New Location in Downtown Charlottesville" authors = ["Nora Evans"] banner="maxwellcleaningdoor.webp" banner_width="2554"
+title = "The new office is ready for students!" authors = ["Nora Evans"] banner="maxwellcleaningdoor.webp" banner_width="2554"